The global derived period map: Presenting higher analytic stacks

 \subsection{Introduction}

 In this appendix we show that Pridham's framework of presenting higher stacks as hypergroupoids developed in \cite{Pridham09a} can be used to provide models for derived analytic Artin stacks.
 For an overview of the general theory see \cite{Pridham11}.

-We then show that this description allows us to define an algebraization construction $u$ and to find a natural map from $\Map(u(T), Y)$ to $\Map(T, Y^{an})$ for a derived Artin stack $Y$ locally of finite presentation and a derived analytic Artin stack $T$.
+While some of this discussion is not strictly necessary and only Lemma \ref{lemma-simplicial-adjoint} is needed in the body of the paper we feel that this discussion provides an interesting and useful viewpoint.